Fostering alliances to tackle economic gender-based violence in Lebanon

 LinkedIn

-At the close of 2021, Lebanon-based Collective for Research & Training on Development – Action (CRTD.A), a partner of Gender at Work within the Power Up!
-Programme, formed a new advocacy alliance with Oxfam, marking a significant milestone towards achieving a key outcome of the PU! initiative — the shifting of harmful social norms.
+At the close of 2021, Lebanon-based Collective for Research & Training on Development – Action (CRTD.A), a partner of Gender at Work in the Power Up!
+Programme (PU!), formed a new advocacy alliance with Oxfam, marking a significant milestone towards achieving a key outcome of the initiative — the shifting of harmful social norms.

 While CRTD.A had previously collaborated with Oxfam, the invitation from the global organisation to serve as their strategic advocacy partner in the South West Asian/North African region for their 16 Days of Activism campaign presented a unique opportunity to address the pressing issue of economic gender-based violence (EGBV).